diogenespasqualoto/vue-weather/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-# tip: use your cell phone for an optimal experience
+# tip: use your cell phone for an optimal experience or access the mobile version of the site